ConnorHanlon/javaProjects/Project One/README.md

 Grade: 96/100

+Feedback Comments:
+"Area calculation should not be done with a static variable (-1).
+Member variables should be private (-3)." -Ryan Zoeller

 Circle, rectangle, and triangle classes were implemented with similar methods.
 -Note: An interface was not used as at this point in the course, as the I didn't know about them at this point in the course.